Quinnod345/eoschatai/RAG-FLOW-DIAGRAM.md

-# RAG System Flow Diagram for EOS Chat AI
+# RAG System Flow Diagram for EOSAI

 ## Overview

-This document provides a comprehensive breakdown of how the Retrieval-Augmented Generation (RAG) system works with personas and EOS Implementer profiles in the EOS Chat AI application.
+This document provides a comprehensive breakdown of how the Retrieval-Augmented Generation (RAG) system works with personas and EOS Implementer profiles in the EOSAI application.

 ## 🔄 Complete RAG Flow Funnel